ParaS2S: Benchmarking and Aligning Spoken Language Models for Paralinguistic-aware Speech-to-Speech Interaction: Appendix

 Table~\ref{tab:human_evaluation} shows that the overall trend is consistent with Table~\ref{tab:paralinguistic-awareness}.
 SFT on Kimi-Audio provides a significant boost over the base model and surpasses existing models.
-Kimi-Audio GRPO further outperforms SFT by 7.6\%.
+Kimi-Audio with GRPO further outperforms SFT by 7.6\%.
+Similar to Table~\ref{tab:paralinguistic-awareness}, the existing models struggle on paralinguistic-aware dialogue.